Introduction

 Various operational challenges faced by traditional warehouse operations include:

-- Poor inventory management: a lack of staff, undertrained staff, processing delays, mistakes during picking and packing, etc.
+A lack of staff, undertrained staff, processing delays, mistakes during picking and packing, etc. - Not adapting to seasonal demand:

-- Not adapting to seasonal demand: Failing to meet the increasing market demand affects productivity and operations.
+Failing to meet the increasing market demand affects productivity and operations. - Inventory mismatch:

-- Inventory mismatch: When inventory records don’t match the warehouse’s capacity, it can lead to financial losses and operational disruptions.
+When inventory records don’t match the warehouse’s capacity, it can lead to financial losses and operational disruptions. - Poor space utilisation:

-- Poor space utilisation: Optimal warehouse space utilisation is crucial to maximise storage capacity and order fulfilment.
+Optimal warehouse space utilisation is crucial to maximise storage capacity and order fulfilment.

 Role of Material Handling Robots in Warehouses